savelev-dev/github-lab/README.md

 You are going to import a new resource (repository `tf-lab-spa`) to your state.
 Hint: Keep in mind that there are 3 instances: GitHub resource, Terraform state file which store some state of that resource, and Terraform configuration which describe resource.
 "Importing a resource" is importing its attributes into a Terraform state.
 Then you have to add said resource to the destination configuration (this action is not automated).

+As a pre-requirement create a public GitHub repository in your GitHub organization via GitHub WebUI (`name="tf-lab-spa"`).

 Ensure that the current directory is  `./repos`.
 Use file `imported_repository.tf`.

-- Create a public GitHub repository in the created GitHub organization via GitHub WebUI (`name="tf-lab-spa"`).
 - Add a new resource `github_repository` `tf_github_lab_spa_repository` to the `repos` configuration.
 - Run `terraform plan` to see your changes but do not apply changes.
 - Import `tf_github_lab_spa_repository` repository to the `repos` state.